 Friday – Beef Stroganoff and a Garden Salad

-I don’t know about you, but by the time we get to Friday I’m going to be needing some serious comfort food, which means I’ll be cooking up some of my family recipes from my repertoire of Russian-Ukrainian Food.
+I don’t know about you, but by the time we get to Friday I’m going to be needing some serious comfort food, which means I’ll be cooking up a few of my Russian family recipes from my repertoire of Russian-Ukrainian dishes.

 I like to use my dumpling making rituals as a chance to reminisce about the days when our family gathered for weekend meals and holiday feasts around my grandparents dining table.
 I might even make some stuffed cabbage rolls or even some chicken kotleti.

 Will you join me?
-If that doesn’t appeal, you’ll find more of my best Stroganoff recipes here (and I’m adding two new Stroganoff recipes over the next week!) and lots more of my Russian family recipes here.
+If that doesn’t appeal, you’ll find more of my best Stroganoff recipes here and I’ll be adding another new Stroganoff recipe soon.

 Authentic Russian Beef Stroganoff Recipe for a Retro Classic from a Saint Petersburg Palace Kitchen